Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Proposed Features

-A general description of our approach is as follows: On receiving a domain name for analysis, we first cache it to see correlations with previous ones.
-Then, we try to determine whether the SLD matches some specific patterns, e.g. whether it is a hex value, the combination of vowels/consonants.
-Later, after removing all digits, we try to break the remaining characters into words.
-Within these words, we prune the short ones (e.g. stop words, articles) and study the remaining to determine whether they are real or just gibberish.
-Moreover, we compute the entropy of the domain and a subset of the patterns created during the correlation process.
-All the above provide us with several features that can be efficiently used to determine whether a domain name is benign or not, without the need for external information (e.g. WHOIS) or waiting for the domain name resolution revealing whether it is an NXDomain.
-In this way, we may prune a significant amount of requests, regardless of their outcome.
+A general description of our approach is as follows: On receiving a domain name, we first cache it to see correlations with previous ones.
+Then, we try to determine whether the SLD matches some specific patterns, e.g., whether it is a hex value, its combination of vowels/consonants, length, etc. Later, after removing all digits, we try to break the remaining characters into words.
+Within these words, the short ones (e.g., stop words, articles) are pruned and study the remaining to determine whether they are real words or just gibberish.
+Moreover, the entropy of the domain is computed and a subset of the patterns created during the correlation process.
+All the above provide us with several features that can be efficiently used to determine whether a domain name is benign or not, without the need for external information (e.g., WHOIS) or waiting for the DNS resolution revealing whether it is an NXDomain.
+In this way, a significant number of requests are pruned, regardless of their outcome.

 \begingroup \medmuskip=0mu \thickmuskip=0mu

 \endgroup